Sports in Montreal: Sporting events

 The Canada Masters, currently sponsored as the Rogers Cup, is an annual tennis tournament held in Montreal and Toronto.
 The men's competition is an ATP Masters Series event on the Association of Tennis Professionals (ATP) tour.
 The women's competition is a Tier 1 event on the Women's Tennis Association (WTA) tour.
 The two competitions are currently held in separate weeks in the July–August period.
 The events alternate from year-to-year between the cities of Montreal and Toronto.
 In odd-numbered years, the men's tournament is held in Montreal, while the women's tournament is held in Toronto, and vice versa in even-numbered years.
 The competition is played on hard courts.

 In cycling, the Grand Prix Cycliste de Montréal has been held on city streets since 2010, using the steep slopes of Mount Royal.
 The circuit is similar to that at the 1976 Summer Olympics, the Grand Prix des Amériques and the 1974 UCI Road World Championships.
 In 2026, Montreal will host the UCI Road World Championships for the second time, having previously hosted in 1974.
+Montreal's Olympic Stadium previously played host to the 1979 IAAF World Cup.

 Montreal has also hosted multiple professional wrestling events, most notably the WWE Survivor Series on November 9, 1997, where the infamous Montreal Screwjob took place.
 The WWE’s annual Draft event took place in Montreal in 2019 (called the Superstar Shake-Up at the time), which made Montreal the very first city outside of the United States to host the event.

+In July 2005 Montreal hosted the 11th FINA World Aquatics Championships.
+It has also hosted the 2002 FINA World Junior Synchronised Swimming Championships, the 2022 FINA World Junior Diving Championships, the 2026 World Aquatics Diving World Cup, and served at a venue during various FINA Diving World Series.